Magnifico (film): Production

+The screenplay, written by Michiko Yamamoto and which won first place in the scriptwriting contest, was inspired by her grandmother.
 Scenes from the film were shot in Pagsanjan, Laguna.

 Release

 The film was first released in the Philippines on January 29, 2003, and received endorsement from the Department of Education.
-It was later given a release at the international film festivals including the Karlovy Vary International Film Festival in the Czech Republic on July 11, 2003, as one of its official entries; Fukuoka International Film Festival in Japan on September 13, 2003, under the Asian Panorama section; and Toronto International Film Festival in Canada on November 14, 2003.
+It was later given a release at the international film festivals including the Karlovy Vary International Film Festival in the Czech Republic on July 11, as one of its official entries; Fukuoka International Film Festival in Japan on September 13, under the Asian Panorama section; and Toronto International Film Festival in Canada on November 14.